codeddarkness/taco_pardons/README.md

 ## 🤝 Contributing

 We welcome contributions to improve the database and analysis.
-Please follow these guidelines:

 ### Data Contributions
 1. **Verify sources** - Provide official documentation